RustFields/rustfields.github.io/design/detailed-design.md

 ```

 #### Sense
-Sence obtains the value of a local sensor.
+Sense obtains the value of a local sensor.

 ```scala
 def sense[A](name: Sensor): A